o3de/o3de.org/content/docs/learning-guide/tutorials/extend-the-editor/shape-example-py.md

    - Get the name of the entity by calling `text()`, and store it in `entity_name`.

-   - If the user enabled the check box to apply a suffix of the component's name to the entity's name, query the component's name.
+   - If the user enabled the checkbox to apply a suffix of the component's name to the entity's name, query the component's name.
 Use `editor.EditorComponentAPIBus` to call `bus.Broadcast` and dispatch the `FindComponentTypeNames` event, which finds the component names of the provided list and stores them in `component_names`.

    - Format the name and suffix, if any.